-Problems in accessing websites can often be found and fixed if the network traffic between the browser and the website is captured as the problem occurs.
-This short post explains how to capture such logs.
+Problems in accessing websites can often be found and fixed if the network traffic between the browser and the website is captured as the problem occurs and the resulting log file is shared with engineers.

 Capturing Network Traffic Logs